-Any member of staff, or visitor detecting a potential problem will report immediately to the Executive Head Teacher.
+Any member of staff, or visitor detecting a potential problem will report immediately to the Head of School.

-14.19 Hiring of school premises
+14.20 Hiring of school premises

-The Executive Head Teacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
+The Executive Headteacher must be satisfied that the hiring organisation will use the school premises in a safe manner.
 A signed, written hiring agreement will be completed and copies kept.
-Copies of hiring agreements are held in the School Office.
+Copies of hiring agreements are held in the offices.
 The school will maintain the premises being let in a safe condition and communicate any unsafe conditions or hazards with the hirer.
 It is the responsibility of the hirer to ensure there is adequate first aid arrangements in place and to report any hazards/ defects or incidents involving the premises/ any leased equipment following the schools hazard/ incident reporting procedures.